FILM REVIEWS

 MGM (Ted Richmond production)

-Bob Hope was in decline as screen actor when he starred in Jack Arnold’s farcical comedy as a “romance expert” contracted to write an expose on the sexual habits of suburban California housewives.
+Hope plays a “romance expert” contracted to write an expose on the sexual habits of suburban California housewives.

-But Hope is courted seriously by the only other single resident of Paradise, of all stars, the glamorous Lana Turner (Inside joke?).
+But Hope is courted seriously by the only other single resident of Paradise, of all stars, the glamorous Lana Turner (inside joke?).

 Henry Mancini and Mack Davis’ Oscar-nominated title song is the only good element in the picture.